Zhalkov/AppCenterAPITest/README.md

 Tasks performed during execution:
 - Print list of branches for the app and start build for each one
 - Print the following information to console output: *< branch name > build <completed/failed> in < duration > seconds.
 Link to build logs: < link >*

+NB: The project was created in VS2019, AppCenterAPITest.exe file is located in *AppCenterAPITest\bin\Debug* folder